 Let’s face it, we all want to stay healthy.
-And what we eat and the activities we engage in are some of the factors that determine our health.
-On the other hand, keeping your plate nutritious and your body going isn’t cheap.
-That’s why in today’s post, I’ve put together eight tips to help me and you stay healthy on a budget.
+And what we eat and the activities we engage in are factors that determine our health.
+But, on the other hand, keeping your plate nutritious and your body going isn’t cheap.
+So I’ve put together eight tips in today’s post to help me, and you stay healthy on a budget.

 Tips to stay healthy on a budget